sftcd/witidtm/README.md

 ## Materials

-Lecture content will accumulate [here](./lectures/2020-20221/) as we go.
+Lecture content will accumulate [here](./lectures/2020-2021/) as we go.
 Be aware that the content will change, even sometimes at the last minute!

+You can look at the materials from [2019 here](./lectures/2019-2020/).
+Some of that is re-used as-is, some modified, some things will be new.

 Stephen's sessions: